By adding Labor Rates and Charge Rates to each staff member’s profile you are adding financial information to the things you are already tracking.

 How Do You Set Up Rates?

-On the Admin Page, look in the Staff menu grouping, select the button labeled “$ Add Staff Rates”.(4) This opens the Staff Rate table that lists all your staff members.
-You enter rates by clicking the “edit” link on the line of the staff member in question.
-A form opens to accept your rates for that staff member.
+On the Bookkeeping Page, look in the Tools menu grouping, select the button labeled “Rates and Comp Time”.(3) This opens the Staff Rate table that lists all your staff members.
+You enter rates by clicking in the cell or by the “edit” link on the line of the staff member in question.

 The Labor Rate is the amount you pay the staff member per hour.